brentp/gargs/README.md

 chr3 22	33
 chr4	22	33
 ```
 That has a mixture of tabs and spaces.
-We can convert to chrom:start-end format with:
+We can convert each line to chrom:start-end format with:

 ```
 $ cat t.txt | gargs --sep "\s+" -p 2 "echo '{0}:{1}-{2}' full-line: \'{}\'"